ibm-cloud-docs/FileStorage/duplicate-volume.md

 ### Converting a dependent volume from the IBMCLOUD CLI
 {: #convertdependentvolICCLI}

-Use the `ibmcloud sl file volume-convert` command to convert a dependent duplicate an independent file share.
+Use the `ibmcloud sl file volume-convert` command to convert a dependent duplicate to an independent file share.
 The following example shows how to convert the file share `560391814` to an independent volume.

 ```sh
 $ ibmcloud sl file volume-convert 560391814